 You also need to select the right cables SC-LC, ST-ST etc.

 Look a bit into the SFP you should see a light on one side.
-This is the trasmit side and needs to be the same all the way.
+This is the transmit side and needs to be the same all the way.
 You won't be able to see the light with single mode (its too narrow for the human eye).
 Need to use device db signals

 -> red light transmit